Can we talk about 50/50 shared parenting at the beginning (before kids), the middle (with kids), and the end (divorce)?

 According to this video (The Deadbeat Dad Hoax) for the last ten years, Texas has led all other states in the highest amount of child support collection.
 4,200 people in the AG’s office, and 2,600 people work in child support enforcement.

 62% of the Attorney General’s Office in Texas is devoted entirely to child support enforcement.

 The Texas Family Code, section 201.107 (c) states “The presiding judges and the Title IV-D agency shall act and are authorized to take any action necessary to maximize the amount of federal funds available under the Title IV-D program.”

 The AG’s office is primarily about collections of child support from dads who are trying to get out of paying for their own kids.
 This is not me.
 My wife knows this is not me.
 She knows I am paying and will continue to pay my child support until my daughter turns 18.
 She wants to keep me under the thumb of the “enforcement” of Title IV-D because hurting me gives her pleasure.

 There Are Deadbeat Dads

 Obviously, child support enforcement is a big issue in a divorce.
 And divorce lawyers are not only trying to get the most money “for their client” they justify this work as being “in the best interest of the children.”
 If the state of Texas switched to a 50/50 starting point at the beginning of a divorce, the attorneys would lose a ton of business.
 The state of Texas would lose huge amounts of money if 80% of divorces that currently fund the mom’s side of the house switched to equal parenting and equal financial responsibility.

-If Texas switched to shared parenting their entire Attorney General Department would have to look for a new source of revenue.
+If Texas switched to shared parenting its entire Attorney General Department would have to look for a new source of revenue.
 Budgets are determined on how much money is flowing through the AG’s office.
-My child support payments help raise that total giving more money back to the agency.
+My child support payments help raise that total by rewarding them.
 Why would they want to change it?